VIDILabs/mv-streaming-algorithms/dim_reduction/prog_inc_pca/README.md

 ## C++ Library and Python Module for Progressive Usage of Incremental PCA for Streaming Multidimensional Data

-Incremental PCA for visualizing streaming multidimensional data from [Fujiwara et al., xxxx].
+This algorithm provides progressive usage of incremental PCA for visualizing streaming multidimensional data from Fujiwara et al., "An Incremental Dimensionality Reduction Method for Visualizing Streaming Multidimensional Data", 2020.
-This module apply the method above a progressive manner.
+For more details, please refer to Kesavan et al., "A Visual Analytics Framework for Reviewing Streaming Performance Data", 2020.

 -----